khalidA16/Text2ImageSearch/README.md

     Serves the entire system with a Streamlit application, providing an interactive interface for users to perform text-to-image searches.

 ## Dataset
-The dataset used in this project consists of advertisement images.
+The dataset used for this project comprises advertisement images.
+This dataset includes advertisements from various countries and in various languages.
+The total dataset size is 11106.
 An exploratory evaluation of the dataset has been conducted in the `data_exploration.ipynb` script.

 ## Installation
 * Clone the repository